14nikolov/customer-tracker-with-multiple-datasources/README.txt

 UDEMY -> Section 30 -> FAQ:296

-NOTE: Database User has to be
-username: springstudent
-password: 1111

 Multiple Data Sources in Spring

 This project shows how to configure multiple datasources in Spring.